LakshMundhada/Real-Time-Fraudulent-Transaction-Analytics-Pipeline/README.md

 ## Conclusion

-The Real Time Credit Card Fraud Transaction Analytics Pipeline provides a scalable, efficient, and automated solution for detecting fraudulent transactions in real-time.
+The Real-Time Credit Card Fraud Transaction Analytics Pipeline provides a scalable, efficient, and automated solution for detecting fraudulent transactions in real-time.
 By leveraging the power of AWS services and open-source technologies, the pipeline offers robust data processing, analysis, visualization, and monitoring capabilities, empowering organizations to safeguard against financial fraud effectively.

 ## Visualization